St Augustine Nights of Lights

-St. Augustine is Celebrating 25 Years of Nights of Lights in the 2018-2019 season.
+Nights of Lights – Celebrating 25 years in the 2018-2019 season.
 Experience the City’s famous display which is rated one of the best holiday displays in the world.
 There are so many special events taking place during the holiday season and Nights of Lights in St. Augustine, Florida.
 You’ll want to make a list to be sure you don’t miss any of it.
 Navigate this page for tips on things to do and where to park in St. Augustine during the Nights of Lights celebration.

 Nights of Lights

-This year we are Celebrating 25 years of Nights of Lights, which holds the distinct honor as one of the 10 Best Holiday Displays in The World by National Geographic.
+Nights of Lights – Celebrating 25 years in the 2018-2019 season.
+Nights of Lights holds the distinct honor as one of the 10 Best Holiday Displays in The World by National Geographic.
 But, this holiday tradition is so much more than millions of adorning lights filling the Old City.
 It is a community event that is only made possible by each participating business in Historic Downtown.
 Thanks to those businesses and the City of St. Augustine, thousands of people gather downtown and enjoy the holiday display with their families and friends.

 Light!
 Up Night

 This year, Light Up!
 Night is on November 17, 2018.
 This famous Christmas event beckons thousands of people each year to travel to Historic Downtown and watch the lighting of the City in the Plaza de la Constitucion.
 Light Up!
 Night activities begin at 4:00 pm, but people begin to arrive early that day.

 4:00 pm – Gather in front of the Lightner Museum for a St. Augustine Light Up!
 Night tradition.
 A grand performance by Showtime USA, a local hip-hop dance team that sings and performs.